biopragmatics/bioregistry/exports/contexts/README.md

 - In general, contexts should not be deleted.
 - Contexts that are created then immediately abandoned are subject to removal

+#### Bootstrapping governance

+Governance will go into effect either after the second maintainer is added to the OBO entry or when a second context is added, after which this notice can be removed.

 ### How to Edit

 The `contexts.json` file can be edited in the following ways: